We help whistleblowers tell their side of the story

 CONTACT US FOR A FREE CASE EVALUATION

 If you have discovered fraud or wrongdoings by your employer or a competitor, contact the attorneys at Price Armstrong.
 We can help you seek justice and protect your rights throughout the process.
-We represent clients nationwide with offices located in Birmingham, Alabama, Tallahassee, Florida and Albany, Georgia.
+We represent clients nationwide.
 Call us today at (205) 208-9588 for a free initial consultation and review of your case.
 Let us fight for you – call now!